 - Any rows in which all the entries are zero are at the bottom of the matrix.

-- If we move left to right across a row, the first nonzero entry encountered is 1.
+- If we move across a row from left to right, the first nonzero entry we encounter is 1.
 We call this entry the leading entry in the row.

 - The leading entry in one row is to the right of the leading entry in any row above.

 - A leading entry is the only nonzero entry in its column.